 The historic centre of Klagenfurt is located inland from Lake Wörthersee and is known as Innere Stadt.
 This is where you’ll most likely want to stay as there are many sights and places to eat out, and it’s within walking distance of the Christmas market.

-Plan your Christmas holiday with my Austrian Christmas markets guide.
+Plan your Christmas holiday with my Austria Christmas markets 2024 guide.
 Discover where to go, things to do and the best ways to experience Austrian food, history and culture.

 Domplatz Christmas Market

-Domplatz Christmas Market dates: Likely dates: 18th November to 24th December 2023.
+Domplatz Christmas Market dates: 18th November to 24th December 2024 (unconfirmed).

 Location: Domplatz, Klagenfurt.